IngoKl/HTTPUploadExfil/README.md

 If you make changes to the tool, remember to format using `go fmt main.go`.

+Alternatively, you can also use `make` to build the tool.
+You can also run `make cert` to generate SSL certificates (see below).

 ## Usage

 The most common use case would be to run the server on *Machine A*.
 Now, on *Machine B* you access the upload form using a browser and select a file to exfiltrate.
 Of course, as you can see below, this can also be done using, for example, `curl`.